 The town of Brookfield is a small residential community of approximately 3,400 people located 15 miles west of Worcester Massachusetts.
-The Fire Department is made up of 28 men and women who provide 24 hour fire protection on a paid on call basis.
+The Fire Department is made up of 26 men and women who provide 24 hour fire protection on a paid on call basis.
 The fire chief is the only career employee.

-Emergency medical response is provided at the paramedic level by Brookfield Emergency Medical Services, a municipal agency housed in the fire station.
-Both Departments are committed to providing the highest quality of professional service possible to the citizens we serve.
+Emergency medical response and transport is provided at the paramedic level by Brookfield Emergency Medical Services, a municipal agency housed in the fire station.
+A majority of the EMS personnel also serve as firefighters.
+Both agencies are committed to providing the highest quality of professional service possible to the citizens we serve.

-Our primary operating frequency is 154.7325MHz.
+Our primary operating frequency is 154.7325Mhz